 - Allow her to play in the backyard only.

-- Accompany her to the playground or wherever she wants to go you are setting up the conditions that will keep the child safe.
+- Accompany her to the playground or wherever she wants to go, and you are setting up the conditions that will keep the child safe.

 You have to do the same thing in Brazilian jiu-jitsu and grappling.
 You can’t just allow your BJJ opponents to do what they want.
 If you do, the results will be highly unpredictable.

-However, if you set parameters you can govern and influence what will happen to do the roll.
+However, if you set parameters, you can govern and influence what will happen to do the roll.
 In other words, you have to set up points of control.
-The more you have the better.
-If you are standing, you should seek out two points of control, a collar, a sleeve or a neck.
+The more you have, the better.
+If you are standing, you should seek out two control points: a collar, a sleeve, or a neck.

 Source: Charlie From The Plaza